The Reading Instruction, Support, and Education Center

 Who We Are

-The College of Education‘s Center for Assessment and Reading Education (CARE) is a teaching library for students, teachers, and faculty.
+The College of Education‘s Reading Instruction, Support, and Education (RISE) Center is a teaching library for students, teachers, and faculty.
 The Center offers a collection of children‘s literature, as well as a variety of instructional, diagnostic, and reference resources for elementary reading instruction and assessment.
 The library offers books that facilitate interdisciplinary connections with language arts, science, math, and social studies.
 Resources are also available for faculty, teachers, and students in special education and those working with culturally and linguistically diverse learners.

-The Center's resources have been secured through grants, partnerships, contributions by the College of Education, Department of Teacher Education, and vendors (e.g. ETA Cuisenaire, Scholastic, McGraw-Hill).
+The Center's resources have been secured through grants, partnerships, contributions by the College of Education, Department of Teacher Education, Leadership, and Counseling, and vendors (e.g. ETA Cuisenaire, Scholastic, McGraw-Hill).

 Assistant Professor of Literacy Education